decentraland/adr/content/ADR-287-update-emote-schema.md

 ### Validation

-- Each outcome’s `animation` MUST be a non-empty string.
+- Each outcome's `animation` MUST be a non-empty string.
-- Each outcome’s `loop` and `randomize` MUST be booleans.
+- Each outcome's `loop` and `randomize` MUST be booleans.
 - The on-chain `outcomeType` MUST be consistent with the off-chain `outcomes[]` derivation.
 - `additionalProperties` continues to accept `s | g | sg` (sound/geometry) as per ADR-74.
 - Older clients that parse up to `additionalProperties` MUST continue to function.